d3x0r/STFRPhysics/whitepaper.md

 ## Abstract

-... what do I say?
-You've missed the obvious, here's somethinig you missed?

 Rotations are quite linear, and can, in many cases, be simply added and subtracted; there are as many times however when a rotation is rotated around an axle external to the frame the rotation is